josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/advanced_postprocessing.md

 ## Example shader

-Once we add a line to output to ALBEDO, we have a complete shader that looks something like this.
+Once we add a line to output to `ALBEDO`, we have a complete shader that looks something like this.
 This shader lets you visualize the linear depth or world space coordinates, depending on which line is commented out.